 The Web Content Accessibility Guidelines (WCAG) are the de facto industry standard for website accessibility.
-The WCAG details what criteria you need to meet in order to make your site accessible to all users.
+The WCAG details the criteria you need to meet to make your site accessible to all users.
 Well-known recommendations include adding alt text to images and closed captions or transcripts for videos.

-• Enormous focus on mobile, which was a big gap in WCAG 2.0 even though it’s a fundamental channel with major developments from both iOS and Android
+- Enormous focus on mobile, which was a big gap in WCAG 2.0 even though it’s a fundamental channel with significant developments from both iOS and Android

-Test your site against WCAG 2.1 here.
-Free.
+Test your site against WCAG 2.2 standards here.

 In discussing WCAG 2.1, we’ll touch on why the W3C decided to update the standard, what’s different compared to WCAG 2.0, why you should be following these recommendations, and how you can get started making these changes.